hackclub/hackclub/workshops/find_bigfoot/README.md

 This will take any images that follow the parameters of the picture variable (which is just finding the `id` `bigFoot`) and set the top and left position to the random numbers that it generates.

 Next, back to our html file.
-We need to make it so that whenever we win the game and find Big Foot, the moveBigFoot function will be called and it’ll move him to a new location based on the two numbers we just generated.
+We need to make it so that whenever we win the game and find Bigfoot, the moveBigFoot function will be called and it’ll move him to a new location based on the two numbers we just generated.

 Let’s create a new onclick method in our `<img>` tag in the html file.